eldenvolt/tock/docs/RELEASING.md

 ## Publish a release (CI)

 1. Commit and push all new release changes to GitHub.
-2. Create an annotated release tag and add release notes (multi-line messages are supported):
+2. Create an annotated release tag and add release notes in the editor:
-   `git tag -a v0.1.0 -m "release notes go here"`
+   `git tag -a v0.1.0` (be sure to update the version)
 3. Push the tag:
    `git push origin v0.1.0`
 4. Optional: edit the GitHub release notes later with `gh release edit` if needed, for example: